What Are The Most Common Issues With Water Well Pumps?

 • Centrifugal Pumps: These are typically used for shallow wells and work by creating centrifugal force to move the water.

-See also How Do I Access Resources For Well Owners In Areas With Changing Groundwater Conditions?
+See also Are There Resources For Well Owners Interested In Water Conservation?

 Understanding the differences between these pump types can help you identify potential issues and solutions more easily.